History of Proposed Wasatch Blvd Expansion

 July, 2019: Cottonwood Heights City Council approves a Cottonwood Heights Wasatch Blvd Master Plan which includes a diagram suggesting 4 – 11′ wide “multi-function” lanes plus pedestrian and bicycle lanes for the 2-mile stretch.

 November, 2019: UDOT’s Revised Little Cottonwood EIS does not address the danger factors of 50MPH speeds through this resdidential community.
 UDOT is analyzing how many houses to remove by imminent domain to accomplish this.
 Danger factors for fatalities for drivers, bicyclists and pedestrians when speeds are more than 30MPH through a residential community are well documented.
-Air pollution from additional asphalting, fresh dust/small particulate matter kicked up by heightended vehicle numbers travelling a high speeds, nor the long-term mainenance costs of a widened road were not included in UDOT’s EIS.
+Air pollution from additional asphalting, fresh dust/small particulate matter kicked up by heightended vehicle numbers travelling a high speeds, nor the long-term mainenance costs of a widened road were included in UDOT’s EIS.

 Save Not Pave – Wasatch FB comes out with a critique of the Revised Little Cottonwood EIS.